bockbilbo/server-package-updates-to-mattemost/README.md

 Place the script somewhere suitable - i.e. /usr/local/bin/notify_updates

 Change the configuration settings in the script.
-If currently expects SLACK_HOOK_URL to be an environment variable on your server, but you can uncomment and define it in the script if you so wish.
+If currently expects MM_HOOK_URL to be an environment variable on your server, but you can uncomment and define it in the script if you so wish.
 Make a note of the frequence (default is every 15 mins).

 Set up the script as a cron job.
 Note that the cron frequency needs to match the frequency setting in the script config.